herman-hellenes/herman-hellenes.github.io/undone_posts/2017-09-22-Lean-Analytics-Review.md

 Lean Analytics is focusing on the “measure”-step in the Lean Startup framework.
-With analytics, we try to answer “where you are” and “where you should be going”, trough gathering and analyzing data.
+With analytics, we try to answer “where you are” and “where you should be going”, by gathering and analyzing data.
 As a consultant, it is essential to measure in order to show results.
 With no measurements, we can’t prove any change to the client.